siggame/MegaMinerAI-11/README.md

-Hey everyone, you have successfully cloned MM11.
+Hey everyone, you have successfully found MM11.

-Not to fill it out.
+Now to fill it out.
 Huzzah!